lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Algorithm Identifiers {#sec-alg-ids}

-This table summarizes the list of explicit composite Signature algorithms by the key and signature OID and the two component algorithms which make up the explicit composite algorithm.
-These are denoted by First Signature Alg, and Second Signature Alg.
+This table summarizes the list of composite KEM algorithms and lists the OID, two component algorithms, and the combiner function.

 EDNOTE: The OID referenced are TBD and MUST be used only for prototyping and replaced with the final IANA-assigned OIDS.
 The following prefix is used for each: replace &lt;CompKEM&gt; with the String "2.16.840.1.114027.80.5.2".